tamimcse/C2RTL/README.md

 C2RTL is a high-level synthesis (HLS) tool that generates verilog RTL from C code.
 It's primarily designed for generating RTL code for FIB lookup and packet classification algorithms.
 C2RTL is a GCC plugin.

-If you use C2RTL in your research, please cite:
+Details of this project would be found in the following paper.

 MD Iftakharul Islam, Javed I Khan "C2RTL: A High-level Synthesis System for IP Lookup and Packet Classification", IEEE HPSR, 2021.